Thorinair/Princess-Luna/README.md

 * Sends info about tracks playing on PonyvilleFM during the show.
 * Features a chatbot which learns from the messages sent in the server.
 * Features a variety of commands:
     - `!gotn` Lists the time left until the next Glory of The Night episode.
+You may also specify the timezone after the command.
     - `!mlp` Lists the time left until the next My Little Pony: Friendship is Magic episode.
+You may also specify the timezone after the command.
     - `!np` Lists the currently playing track on a PonyvilleFM station.
 Use "one", "two" or "free".
 Defaults to "one".
     - `!lyrics` Lists lyrics of a specified track.
 Also functions similar like previous command to list lyrics of tracks on PonyvilleFM.
 Use "list" parameter to list all known lyrics.
     - `!phase` Lists info about the Moon phases.
+You may also specify the timezone after the command.
     - `!moon` Sends an image of the Moon as it is right now.
     - `!hug` Hug the user.
 Mentioning someone will hug them instead.
 You can mention multiple people.
     - `!kiss` Kiss the user.
 Mentioning someone will kiss them instead.
 You can mention multiple people.